-Your child's safety is the top priority at the Center for Thoracic Insufficiency Syndrome at The Children's Hospital of Philadelphia (CHOP).
+Your child's safety is the top priority at the Center for Thoracic Insufficiency Syndrome at Children's Hospital of Philadelphia (CHOP).
 Our patients with thoracic insufficiency syndrome have severe deformities of the chest, spine and ribs preventing normal breathing, lung growth and lung development.

 The only FDA-approved treatment for thoracic insufficiency syndrome is the vertical expandable prosthetic titanium rib (VEPTR).

-VEPTR surgery has been performed at CHOP for nearly 10 years by orthopedic surgeon John M. Flynn, MD, who began CHOP’s initial research and treatment of thoracic insufficiency syndrome and early-onset scoliosis, and others including Robert M. Campbell, Jr., MD, the inventor of the VEPTR, who joined CHOP in 2008.
+VEPTR surgery has been performed at CHOP for nearly 10 years by orthopaedic surgeon John M. Flynn, MD, who began CHOP’s initial research and treatment of thoracic insufficiency syndrome and early-onset scoliosis, and others including Robert M. Campbell, Jr., MD, the inventor of the VEPTR, who joined CHOP in 2008.

 CHOP was one of eight pioneering hospitals in the nation seeking FDA approval for VEPTR treatment and our physician-researchers continue to study the device’s impact on children and teens.

 One of the most important areas of interest is safety.
 Dr. Campbell and Dr. Flynn work with researchers across the country, including the Chest Wall and Spine Deformity Research Foundation, to examine surgical site infections (SSIs) related to VEPTR surgery.